project-forth-works/project-forth-works/Data-Structures/Bit-Array/readme.md

 : ZERO   ( a -- )           dup >adr  swap >len 8 /  0 fill ; \ Erase bit-map
 ```
 ## Implementations
 Have a look at the sub directories for implementations for different systems.
-Note that because Minimal Forth has no error recovery, the word `LOC` leaves dummy data.